 If a good reason (such as a long trip or a hospital stay) kept you from telling us, we will extend the time periods.

 • Additional Limit on Liability for Visa Check Card.
-Unless you have been grossly negligent or have engaged in fraud, you will not be liable for any unauthorized transactions using your lost or stolen Visa Check Card.
+Unless you have been negligent or have engaged in fraud, you will not be liable for any unauthorized transactions using your lost or stolen Visa Check Card.
 This additional limit on liability does not apply to ATM transactions or to transactions using your Personal Identification Number which are not processed by VISA®.

 Error Resolution Notice

 In Case of Errors or Questions About Your Electronic Transfers, Call or Write us at the telephone number or address listed in this brochure, as soon as you can, if you think your statement or receipt is wrong or if you need more information about a transfer listed on the statement or receipt.
 We must hear from you no later than 60 days after we sent the FIRST statement on which the problem or error appeared.

 - Tell us your name and account number (if any).

 - Describe the error or the transfer you are unsure about, and explain as clearly as you can why you believe it is an error or why you need more information.